scotthlee/document-classification/README.md

 To run these scripts, you'll need the Pandas, ScikitLearn, and Scipy/Numpy modules in addition to a working installation of Python (the code was written using 2.7.x).

 ## references
 S. Wang, C. Manning.
 2012.
 Baselines and bigrams: Simple, good sentiment and topic classificiation.
-In proceedings of ACL 2012.
+In *Proceedings of ACL 2012*.
 [PDF](http://nlp.stanford.edu/pubs/sidaw12_simple_sentiment.pdf)